krunal4amity/cfn-infra/README.md

 Please resolve the `todo` items before you go ahead running the pipeline.

-Make sure before using the repo's pipeline, you have created the following gitlab environment variables.
+Make sure the following environment variables are available in your pipeline tool.

 - `<stage>`\_AWS_ACCESS_KEY_ID
 - `<stage>`\_AWS_SECRET_ACCESS_KEY